KNAPK in a strong headwind

 Ulloriaq Olsen, who is chairman of KNAPK's local branch in Sisimiut, is concerned about the current one situation.

-- I personally believe that we should consider whether we will remain members of KNAPK in the future, he says.
+- I personally believe that we should consider whether we should remain members of KNAPK in the future, he says.

-He believes that the main board should act quickly to solve KNAPK's financial problems.
+He believes that the board of directors should act quickly to solve KNAPK's financial problems.

-- Not even a move has been made the table to solve the serious problems and now costs must be reduced to rectify the situation, he states.
+- No one has even moved the table to solve the serious problems, and now costs must be reduced to rectify the situation, he states.

 He also believes that it was appropriate to fire Vittus Qujaukitsoq, who has been responsible for KNAPK's administrative management.